Teklemuz/alx_html_css/css_advanced/README.md

-Smile School website is a an advanced project.
+This projects is to build Smile School website.
 To build this website I use Advanced HTML and CSS and style of the page.